Reliable computation by large-alphabet formulas in the presence of noise: Large-alphabet computation

 where, in calculating these probabilities, we have used the fact that all elements in \([q]\) have inverses for \(q\) prime.
 We find that \(p_{\text{correct}} > p_0\) requires \(a < 1 - 1 / \sqrt{q}\).

-Taken together with the error rate of the denoising operation from above, we find that for prime \(q\) and \(k \ge 3\), reliable universal computation is achievable up to the denoising transition of \cref{lem:lower-bound-on-majqk-denoising-threshold}.
-Notably, this is a consequence of the fact that the denoiser fixed-points do not approach the maximally mixed point at the point of the transcritical bifurcation, as in \cref{fig:fixed-point-diagram} for the \(q = 3\) case.
+Taken together with the error rate of the denoising operation from above, we find that for prime \(q\) and \(k = 3\), reliable universal computation is achievable up to the denoising threshold of \(\varepsilon < (q - 1)/(q (q + 1))\). \end{proof} Notably, this is a consequence of the fact that the distribution does not tend to the uniform distribution fixed-point at the point of the transcritical bifurcation, as in \cref{fig:fixed-point-diagram} for the \(q = 3\) case.
 This is in stark contrast with the previously studied Boolean case (\(q = 2\)).
-Practically, this offers some advantages: instead of requiring a uniquely designed gate such as the \xnand~to achieve the optimal computation threshold, for \(k = 3\) and \(q\) prime, the standard modular multiplication operation can be reliably computed up to the transcritical bifurcation.
+Practically, this offers some advantages: instead of requiring a uniquely designed gate such as the \xnand~to achieve the optimal computation threshold, for \(k = 3\) and \(q\) prime, the standard modular multiplication operation can be reliably computed up to the transcritical bifurcation of \cref{eq:maj-qk-transcritical-threshold}.